dra11y/vue-webrtc-rails/README.md

 # vue-webrtc-rails

-Forked to work with Rails 6 ActionCable instead of socket.io
+Forked to work with Rails 6 ActionCable instead of socket.io.

+No Railties/app-side dependencies (other than ActionCable).
+Use as Yarn/Node package in package.json as with the original.

 WebRTC component designed for Vue.js ...
 See the [DEMO](https://westonsoftware.github.io/vue-webrtc/)